Florence

 Rome

-This final portion of the Florence program includes four days of cultural discovery in Italy’s capital.
+The first part of the Florence program includes four days of cultural discovery in Italy’s capital.
 You will have the opportunity to experience every aspect of this city’s incredible history and vibrant life.

 It's